-LAT uses approximately sixty data layers, divided into two categories:
+LAT uses approximately sixty data layers, divided into 2 categories:

 - Base Map Layers – This is a generalized view of key data layers that provide a background setting for the map.
 This presents the user with details at the provincial extent to help orient to the specific locations.

 - Operational Layers – These layers provide specific context and detail of key data layers that can be turned on or off.
 Some of these layers pertain to the report processing logic of a user's proposed activities.